Saleminezhad/GNN-QPP/README.md

     • Documents
 Edges:
     • Query-Query Similarity: Captures semantic or lexical similarity between queries.
-        • similarity can be measured by different cross encoder models that is used for semantic search.
+        • similarity can be measured by different cross-encoder models that is used for semantic search.
         • models: sentence-transformers/msmarco-MiniLM-L6-cos-v5,
         • we will save the embedding to save the computation cost
     • Document-Document Similarity: Helps model document relationships based on content, embeddings, or retrieval scores.